IABTechLab/uid2docs/api/v1/guides/custom-publisher-integration.md

 You can use the [GET /token/validate](../endpoints/get-token-validate.md) endpoint to check whether the PII you are sending through [GET /token/generate](../endpoints/get-token-generate.md) is valid.

-1. Do either of the following:
+1. Depending on whether the PII is an email address or a phone number, send a [GET /token/generate](../endpoints/get-token-generate.md) request using one of the following values:
-    - Send a [GET /token/generate](../endpoints/get-token-generate.md) request using `validate@email.com` as `email`.
+    - The `validate@email.com` as the `email` value.
-    - Create a [base64-encoded SHA256](../../README.md#email-address-hash-encoding) hash of `validate@email.com` and send it as an email hash.
+    - The [URL-encoded, base64-encoded SHA256](../../README.md#email-address-hash-encoding) hash of `validate@email.com` as the `email_hash` value.
+    - The [URL-encoded](../../README.md#query-parameter-value-encoding) `+12345678901` as the `phone` value.
+    - The [URL-encoded, base64-encoded SHA256](../../README.md#phone-number-hash-encoding) hash of `+12345678901` as the `phone_hash` value.
 2. Store the returned `advertising_token` for use in the following step.
-3. Send a [GET /token/validate](../endpoints/get-token-validate.md) request using the `email` or `email_hash` you sent in step 1 and the `advertising_token` (saved in step 2) as the `token`.
+3. Send a [GET /token/validate](../endpoints/get-token-validate.md) request using the `email`, `email_hash`, `phone`, or `phone_hash` value that you sent in step 1 and the `advertising_token` (saved in step 2) as the `token` property value.
-    - If the response returns `true`, the `email` or `email_hash` you sent as a request in step 1 match the token you received in the response of step 1.
+    - If the response returns `true`, the PII that you sent as a request in step 1 match the token you received in the response of step 1.
-    - If it returns `false`, there may be an issue with the way you are sending email addresses or email hashes.
+    - If it returns `false`, there may be an issue with the way you are sending email addresses, phone numbers, or their respective hashes.

 ### How can I test the refresh token logout workflow?